nvim-lualine/lualine.nvim/README.md

 options = {
   icons_enabled = true, -- displays icons in alongside component
-  padding = 1, -- adds padding to the left and right of components left_padding = 1, -- adds padding to the left of components right_padding =1, -- adds padding to the right of components upper = false, -- displays components in uppercase lower = false, -- displays components in lowercase format = nil -- format function, formats component's output }
+  padding = 1, -- adds padding to the left and right of components
+               -- padding can be specified to left or right separately like -- padding = { left = left_padding, right = right_padding }
+  fmt = nil -- fmt function, formats component's output }
 ```